Strat5/gmechatbot/README.md

 - 'news'
 - 'holiday'

+If the desired function has something to do with research (weather, history, news, etc) then the Digital Journalist bot will send the reply instead of the talker.

-For those who know what they are doing, try setting up cron--or some other alternative--on a server to automatically ping the provided endpoints on a scheduke:
+For those who know what they are doing, try setting up cron--or some other alternative--on a server to automatically ping the provided endpoints on a schedule.
+The endpoints are identitical to the keywords; for example, 00 12 * * * curl -X POST https://my-heroku-app-name.herokuapp.com/joke would equate to a joke being posted in the groupchat every noon.

-- /joke
-- /quote
-- /verse
-- /weather
-- /history
-- /news
-- /holiday
+Learn more about cron [here](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-ubuntu-1804).

 ## 🤝 Contributing: